ashtonmchale/ashtonmchale-notebook/README.md

-# am-dev-journal
+# ashtonmchale-notebook

-Welcome to my personal development journal—an ongoing record of my journey from computer science student to professional developer.
+Welcome to my personal development notebook.
+It is an ongoing record of my journey from computer science student to professional developer.
 This repository highlights the projects, research, and technical work that reflect my skills, interests, and growth.

 ## 📁 Structure
 - `/projects`: Personal and academic coding projects